aptech/docs/docs/CR-pdfLogNorm.rst

     :return p: of the same dimension as the input *x*, containing the probabilities.

-    :type p: matrix or array
+    :rtype p: matrix or array

 Examples
 ----------------